johnnynunez/gstaichi/hp/add-new-doc/_sources/user_guide/user_guide/compound_types.md.txt

 The members are read-only.
 However, ndarrays and fields are stored as references (pointers), so the contents of the ndarrays and fields can be freely mutated by the kernels and ti.func's.

 ## Limitations:
+- on Mac, can only be used with Fields, not with ndarray [*1]
 - Passing python dataclasses to `@ti.real_func` it not supported currently
 - automatic differentiation is not supported currently

+Notes:
+- [*1] technically can be used with ndarray, but in practice, the current implementation will result in exceeding the number of allowed kernel parameters

 ## Usage: